ProjectPythia/pythia-foundations/foundations/github/what-is-github.md

 <img src="../../images/GitHub-logo.png" alt="Github Logo" width="600px">

-# GitHub Part 1: What is GitHub?
+# What is GitHub?

 ## Overview:

 1. What is GitHub?
+1. No experience necessary!
 1. Free- and open-source software (FOSS)
 1. Version control systems (VCS)
 1. GitHub = FOSS + VCS + Web
+1. Register for a free GitHub account

 ## Prerequisites